Explorer Awards RFA

 Instructions for submission

 Applications must be completed electronically and submitted using forms provided at proposalCENTRAL.
-Please log in as an applicant, scroll to Simons Foundation and click on the program.
-For assistance, please call 800-875-2562 or email email@example.com.
+Please log in as an applicant, go to the grant opportunities tab, scroll to simons foundation and click apply now for the SFARI explorer award program.
+For assistance, please call 800-875-2562 or email [email protected].

 Deadlines and notification schedule